anandpuntambekar/Experiment_Tracking_MLFlow/README.md

 - Store the code and models in a centralized repository for easy access

 ## Code
-- The code below is a sample experiment to classify loan applicants using the Random Forest algorithm.
+- The code Experiment_Tracking_MLFlow.ipynb is a sample experiment to classify loan applicants using the Random Forest algorithm.
 The code includes data processing, feature engineering, model training, and cross-validation.
+ - It also contains images / snapshots to view the results as shown in mlflow